Boston Bruins: Expansion and the Big Bad Bruins (1967–1979)

+Terry O'Reilly was drafted by the Bruins 14th overall in the 1971 draft.
+He played his entire career with the Bruins from 1971 to 1985.

+While the Bruins were not as dominant the next season, Esposito and Orr finished first and second in the scoring standings and Boston regained the Stanley Cup by defeating the New York Rangers in six games in the 1972 Stanley Cup Final.
 The 1972–73 season saw upheaval for the Bruins.
 Former head coach Sinden became the general manager.
 Bruins players Gerry Cheevers, Derek Sanderson, Johnny McKenzie, and Ted Green left to join the World Hockey Association (WHA).
 Coach Tom Johnson was fired 52 games into the season, replaced by Bep Guidolin.
 The Adams family, which had owned the team since its founding in the 1920s, sold it to Storer Broadcasting.
 The Bruins' season came to a premature end in a first-round loss to the Rangers in the 1973 playoffs.
 In 1974, the Bruins regained their first-place standing in the regular season, along with another 100-point season from Orr, his fifth consecutive.
 However, they lost the 1974 Stanley Cup Final in an upset to the Philadelphia Flyers.

-Terry O'Reilly was drafted by the Bruins 14th overall in the 1971 draft.
-He played his entire career with the Bruins from 1971 to 1985.

 Don Cherry stepped behind the bench as the new coach in 1974–75.
 The Bruins stocked themselves with enforcers and grinders, and remained competitive under Cherry's reign, the so-called "Lunch Pail A.C"., behind players such as Gregg Sheppard, Terry O'Reilly, Stan Jonathan and Peter McNab.
 The Bruins placed second in the Adams Division, and lost to the Chicago Black Hawks in the first round of the 1975 playoffs, losing a best-of-three series, two games to one.

 Prior to the 1975–76 season, Sportsystem Corporation, composed of current owner Jeremy Jacobs and his two brothers, purchased the Bruins.
 Continuing with Sinden's rebuilding of the team, the Bruins traded Esposito and Carol Vadnais to the Rangers for Brad Park, Jean Ratelle, and Joe Zanussi.
 The Bruins made the semifinals again, but lost to the Flyers.
 Orr left as a free agent to Chicago in the offseason.

 Before the 1976–77 season, the Bruins completed another trade with the Rangers acquiring Rick Middleton for Hodge.
 Later in the season, Cheevers returned, and the Bruins defeated the Flyers in the semifinals, but were swept by the Canadiens in the Stanley Cup Final.
 The story repeated itself in 1978—with a balanced attack that saw Boston have 11 players with 20+ goal seasons, still the NHL record—as the Bruins made the Cup Final once more, but lost in six games to Montreal.
 After that series, John Bucyk retired, holding virtually every Bruins' career longevity and scoring mark to that time.